Local Pub Map

 23 Mildmay Road

 It is an easy walk from the town centre to this award-winning friendly, Victorian local.
 There are three rooms with a lounge area overlooking the large garden.
 Darts and a pool table are in a smaller room.
 Pub grub is served, specialising in different flavoured sausages, with light snacks until 11pm.
-Music on Sundays, quiz on Tuesdays.
+Food also available on the first Sunday of the month for Jazz Night.
+Quiz on Tuesdays.
 Beer festivals at Easter and the first weekend in September with up to 80 beers, ciders and perries.
 Smaller festivals at Halloween and December.
 In current CME Recommended Pub Guide.
 Local CAMRA Pub of the Year 2010, 2011 and 2019.
 Three key keg lines are a recent addition.

 - Ale House ku.oc.liamtoh@drofsmlehcesuohelaeht(01245) 260535 24-26 Viaduct Road Chelmsford CM1 1TS